burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 ### Shape's usefulness

-When you create object you don't really want to store all information about it again if you have similar object in your system.
-That's why V8 is reusing it's shapes.
+When you create an object, you don't really want to store all information about it again if you have a similar object in your system.
+That's why V8 is reusing its shapes.

 ![Object](./multiple-object-shape.png)